magento/knowledge-base/src/troubleshooting/general/bundle-options-order-is-not-updated-by-import.md

 ## Solution

-1. Declare a position explicitly for each option in the `` position `` parameter of the `` bundle_values `` column in the .csv file.
-For detailed instructions see [Edit the Product Data](https://docs.magento.com/m2/ee/user_guide/system/data-transfer-bundle-products.html#method-2-edit-the-product-data).
+1. Declare a position explicitly for each option in the `position` parameter of the `bundle_values` column in the .csv file.
+For detailed instructions see [Edit the Product Data](https://docs.magento.com/m2/ee/user_guide/system/data-transfer-bundle-products.html#method-2-edit-the-product-data) .
 1. Repeat the import operation.

 For general information on Import, see the [Importing Bundle Product](https://docs.magento.com/m2/ee/user_guide/system/data-transfer-bundle-products.html) article in Magento User Guide.